-If the Auto-Return feature is enabled and no button is pressed for the defined Auto-Return interval (programmable from 1 to 30 minutes for data displays; fixed at 5 minutes for setup menus), the display automatically returns to the start page of the present billing period's display from any other data display or a setup menu.
+If the Auto-Return feature is enabled and no button is pressed for the programmable Auto-Return interval (1 to 30 minutes for data displays; fixed at 5 minutes for setup menus), the display automatically returns to the default page from any other data display or a setup menu.

-If the Auto-Scroll feature is also enabled, the display immediately enters the auto scroll sequence.
+If the Auto-Scroll feature is enabled, the display immediately enters the auto scroll sequence.